-The Boundary Commission of England has published proposals to change the Tandridge Council wards for electing our district councillors.
+The Boundary Commission of England published proposals in early 2023 to change the Tandridge Council wards for electing our district councillors.

-At present, Limpsfield has two district councillors elected to Tandridge Council, the ward boundary for Limpsfield is the parish boundary.
+Currently, Limpsfield has two district councillors elected to Tandridge Council, and the ward boundary for Limpsfield is the parish boundary.

-As part of wide-ranging changes to the ward boundaries across Tandridge, the Boundary Commission is proposing a new three-member ward, which will now incorporate the existing single member ‘Tatsfield and Titsey’ ward.
+As part of wide-ranging changes to the ward boundaries across Tandridge, the Boundary Commission proposed a new three-member ward, which would incorporate the existing single member ‘Tatsfield and Titsey’ ward.

 The Boundary Commission states that a good pattern of wards should: